 Need mentoring?
 Reach out and seek advice from other women who

-Come meet employers, recruiters, and schools to receive information about
+Come meet to receive information about

 different learning and career opportunities.
 Learn about real life graduate school and job experiences as well

 gaining new perspectives from a variety of tech talks.

 Come join us for games and crafts.
 Meet new people,

 join the fun, and make your own crafts.
 Bring a laptop computer to play with others in the room on BoardGameArena.com (you will need a free account to play).

 Students will be presenting their poster submissions at this time to a panel of judges and anyone else who is interested.
 Posters were submitted with the intention of sharing a research topic, internship experience, or other ideas about computer science and information technology.
 One undergraduate will be awarded the top prize.